Safely Cleaning a Gun

 REMEMBER: CHECK THE CHAMBER FOR ROUNDS BEFORE YOU START!

-1. Remove from holster and clean gun from breach end if possible.
+1. Remove from the holster and clean the gun from the breach end if possible.
 If not, don't “push” any debris down into the action of the gun.
-A muzzle guard protects “tip” from scratches or nicks.
+A muzzle guard protects the “tip” from scratches or nicks.
 Muzzle damage will result in lost accuracy in shooting.
-Avoid extended storage time of holstered gun.
+Avoid extended storage time of holstered guns.

-2. Use proper patch holder for the caliber of weapon.
-Soak patch with a factory approved solvent or copper cutter.
+2. Use the proper patch holder for the caliber of the weapon.
+Soak the patch with a factory-approved solvent or copper cutter.

-3. Run patch down barrel to saturate the bore of your unholstered pistol.
-Remove dirty patch from other end of the barrel.
+3. Run a patch-down barrel to saturate the bore of your unholstered pistol.
+Remove the dirty patch from the other end of the barrel.
 Let solvent “stew” a couple of minutes to break up stubborn lead or carbon buildup.

-5. Apply few drops of gun oil to new patch and run it through barrel to leave LIGHT oil film inside barrel to prevent rust during holster storage. (separate oil for holster leather).
+5. Apply a few drops of gun oil to the new patch and run it through the barrel to leave LIGHT oil film inside the barrel to prevent rust during holster storage. (separate oil for holster leather).

-6. Using nylon gun brush saturated in solvent, brush away unburnt powder or debris away from action.
-Don't use on holster.
-After cleaning action, use a gun oil to LIGHTLY coat surfaces and moving parts.
+6. Using a nylon gun brush saturated in a solvent, brush away unburnt powder or debris away from the action.
+Don't use it on a holster.
+After cleaning action, use gun oil to LIGHTLY coat surfaces and moving parts.

-7. Reassemble gun and wipe touched areas with lightly oiled cloth or silicone fabric.
-Wipe gun down to leave it with a “new” look.
-You are now ready to place you pistol into the holster for safekeeping and storage.
-Remember to clean holster.
+7. Reassemble the gun and wipe touched areas with a lightly oiled cloth or silicone fabric.
+Wipe the gun down to leave it with a “new” look.
+You are now ready to place your pistol into the holster for safekeeping and storage.
+Remember to clean the holster.

 CHECK BORE FOR ANY OBSTRUCTIONS BEFORE YOU FIRE THE GUN!!!